acearchive/yahoo-groups-reader/README.md

   prefer false negatives (ignoring syntax constructs and leaving them as literal text) over false positives (potentially mangling text by treating it as markup).
+- Some messages in Yahoo Groups archives are multipart messages containing both plain-text markup and HTML.
+However, given the long lifespan of Yahoo Groups, messages in older groups may use long-deprecated HTML features.
+For this reason, along with the security implications of rendering untrusted HTML and accessibility concerns, this tool ignores HTML messages and always attempts to parse the plain-text markup instead.
+Embedded HTML in plain-text markup is printed as literal text.
 - This tool doesn't attempt to handle attachments in messages.
-- If a timestamp in the archive is missing a time zone offset, it is treated as UTC.
+- If a timestamp in a message is missing a time zone offset, it is assumed to be UTC.
 - The way the full-text search is implemented currently may not scale well to large archives.
 If performance is a problem, you can disable the search functionality at build time.